collerek/ormar/docs/queries/filter-and-sort.md

 ```

 If you want or need to you can nest deeper conditions as deep as you want, in example to
-acheive a query like this:
+achieve a query like this:

 sql:
 ```